-In recent months, several Layer 2 solutions and Etheruem sidechain platforms have come up to overcome the limitations of Ethereum.
+Layer 2 solutions and Ethereum sidechain platforms exist simply to overcome the limitations of Ethereum.
 Essentially, these are separate blockchains built on the Ethereum network that are faster, cheaper or both.

 One such important protocol is Polygon, which has been steadily attracting many projects, especially among blockchain game developers.
 Fully compatible with Ethereum, Polygon offers fast and low-cost transactions.

 As the industry eagerly awaits the development of Ethereum 2.0, it can be a good idea to switch to other frameworks like Polygon, or even LOOM, and SKALE for now.
 Along with low crypto gas fees, these also come with the security of the Ethereum network.

 2. Alternative blockchains offer low or no NFT gas fees